OmidSaremi/DeepNeuralNet-Based-Shoe-Recommender/README.md

 # Design

 Images were featurized using VGG CNN as a batch job.
 It proved helpful to write a Theano function which took the input image and the dense layer (featurizer) as input and returned the 4096 dimensional feature vector.
-The befefit of doing this is to be able to compile the function only once and call the compiled Theano function many times.
+This speeds up the featurization process since you compile only once and call the compiled Theano function many times.

+The backend storage is MongoDB.
+The features are clustered into a 100 different clusters using MiniBatchKmeans.
+The centroids associated to each cluster along with a list of images belonging to the corresponding cluster are stored in a Mongo collection.

-The backend storage was MongoDB.
-The 4096 dimensionl feature vector is sparse (up to 50% of the elements are zero).
-A sparse representation of the vector is stored in the collection.
+ The 4096 dimensional feature vectors are sparse (up to 50% of the elements are zero).
+A sparse representation of each vector is stored in a collection.
+At start up, Flask app uploads the centroids into memory.
+The uploaded image is featurized and its cosine similarity is computed against the centroids.
+The cluster corresponding the most similar centroid is picked and the cosine similarity is further computed with all images within that cluster and then sorted.

+ This design speeds up making recommendations. and also only a fraction of features is loaded into memory at start up.

+## Scalable design using Apache Spark and S3

+when the number of images in the data base increases reading in the collection in memory is not possible.
+An alternative design, being implemented is to write the features inth images into a S3 bucket.
+At start up the features are loaded up ino an RDD.
+When a POST request hit the we

 ## Training a Siamese architecture convolutional neural net